acg-team/bpp-arpip/README.md

      * (at your option) any later version.
      *
      * You should have received a copy of the GNU Lesser General Public
-     * License along with ProPIP.
+     * License along with ARPIP.
 If not, see <http://www.gnu.org/licenses/>.

 ---
 #### Reference

 [1] Alexandre Bouchard-Côté and Michael I. Jordan.
 Evolutionary inference via the Poisson Indel Process.Proc.
 Natl.
 Acad.
 Sci.
 U.S.A., 110(4):1160, 2013.

 [2] Tal Pupko and et al.  A fast algorithm for joint reconstruction of ancestral amino acid sequences Molecular biology and evolution.
 2000.
 17, 6.
 890–896.

 ---